 Skip to main content

-DuckDuckGo search results parser.
-With the DuckDuckGo parser, you can get large databases of links ready for further use.
-You can use queries in the same way as you enter them in the Dogpile search bar, including search operators (intitle, inurl, site, etc.).
-More details on the official DuckDuckGo Search Syntax page.
+The DuckDuckGo search results scraper. allows you to obtain large databases of links ready for further use.
+You can use queries in the same way you enter them into the Dogpile search bar, including search operators (intitle, inurl, site etc.).
+More details on the official DuckDuckGo Search Syntax.

-A-Parser functionality allows you to save DuckDuckGo parser parsing settings for further use (presets), set up a parsing schedule, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, enumeration of alphanumeric combinations and lists to get the maximum possible number of results.
+A-Parser's features allow you to save the parsing settings for the DuckDuckGo scraper for future use (presets), ), set a scraping schedule, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, iteration of alphanumeric combinations and lists to obtain the maximum possible number of results.

-Saving results is possible in the form and structure that you need, thanks to the built-in powerful Template Toolkit that allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Results can be saved in the form and structure you need, thanks to the built-in powerful templater Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.

 • Links, anchors, and snippets from search results

-• Parses the maximum number of results returned by Bing - 10 pages of 10 items in the results
+• Scrapes the maximum number of results provided by Bing - 10 pages with 10 items per result set

 • Total number of results - 100

-• Ability to parse by selected location (option Location)
+• Ability to scrape by selected location (Location option)

-• Ability to select the output language (option Language)
+• Ability to select the results language (Language option)

-• Collecting link databases - for A-Poster, XRumer, AllSubmitter, etc.
+• Collecting link bases - for A-Poster, XRumer, AllSubmitter, etc.

-• Any other options involving parsing DuckDuckGo in one form or another
+• Any other scenarios involving scraping DuckDuckGo in one way or another

 Football